-The FS API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the FS library.
+The FS API Module must be added to the module.ivy of the MicroEJ Application project to use the FS library.

+'''

 <dependency org="ej.api" name="fs" rev="2.0.6"/>

+'''

 4.16 Hardware Abstraction Layer

 The Hardware Abstraction Layer (HAL) library features API that target IO devices, such as GPIOs, analog to/from digital converters (ADC / DAC), etc. The API are very basic in order to be as similar as possible to the BSP drivers.